ngs-lang/ngs/readme.md

 UI
 --
+* Screencast of `small-poc` is on youtube: http://www.youtube.com/watch?v=T5Bpu4thVNo

 * Not to block, allow typing next commands even if previous command(s) still run(s).
 	* Open issue: how to deal with a command that requires interaction.